ARMmbed/mbed-os-example-filesystem/README.md

 ## Changing the file system

-In Mbed OS, C++ classes that inherit from the [FileSystem](https://os.mbed.com/docs/latest/reference/storage.html#declaring-a-file-system) interface represent each file system.
-You can change the file system in the example by changing the class declared in main.cpp.
+In Mbed OS, C++ classes that inherit from the [FileSystem](https://os.mbed.com/docs/mbed-os/latest/apis/filesystem.html) interface are used to implement a file system instance.
+Mbed OS currently supports the [LittleFileSystem](https://os.mbed.com/docs/mbed-os/latest/apis/littlefilesystem.html), and [FATFileSystem](https://os.mbed.com/docs/mbed-os/latest/apis/fatfilesystem.html).
+In this example, you can determine which is used, by modifying the declaration of the object ```fs``` in main.cpp.

+For instance, to use the FATFileSystem, declare ```fs``` as an instance of the class FATFileSystem:
 ``` diff
 - LittleFileSystem fs("fs");
 + FATFileSystem fs("fs");